sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 * Support for the real-time Apex Debugger
 It’s also pre-integrated with Git but can work with other version control systems.

-You can get more details not he VSCode extension from https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode
+You can get more details not he VSCode extension from [here] (https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode)

 Now lets create a dummy project using the commands below: